ABC-iRobotics/ur-nodejs-client-example/README.md

 Install Node.js.

 ## Installation
-Clone the repository.
+1. Clone the repository.
+2. Run the `npm i` command in the cloned repository folder

 ## Configuration
-Set your Universal Robot IP address in the 'client.connect' line.
+1. Set your Universal Robot IP address in the 'client.connect' line.

 ## Example usage
 Open a terminal and run: 'node index.js' in the cloned repository folder.